Critical skills

 Dr Irsyadillah Irsyadillah, Universitas Syiah Kuala

-Dr Angela Lorenz, University of Warwick
+Professor Angela Lorenz, University of Warwick

 Professor Narayanaswamy, Indian Institute of Management